 Successful organisations providing a world-class customer experience understand the value of learning from customer feedback and complaints, and compliance to best practice benchmarks and standards.

-This comprehensive consultative masterclass provides the knowledge and tools needed to transform your organisation’s culture and practices in complaints management to meet the AS/NZ 10002:2014 International Standard, helping you to achieve best practice in customer experience and service delivery.
+This comprehensive consultative masterclass provides the knowledge and tools needed to transform your organisation’s culture and practices in complaints management to meet the AS/NZS 10002:2014 International Standard, helping you to achieve best practice in customer experience and service delivery.

 This masterclass can also be tailored for an inhouse presentation, allowing customer service teams, managers and leaders across an organisation to analyse their complaints performance in depth.

 - The strategic value of complaints to an organisation

 - The 9 steps in a best practice complaints management process

 - Using the AS/NZS 10002:2014 Standard to improve business performance

 - Complaints roles and responsibilities – from the CEO to front line staff

 - How complainant behaviour impacts on people and processes

 - Why your complaints response affects customer satisfaction